gjkf/SWTCalculator/README.md

 #SWT Scientific Calculator

 This is a Java application I made.
-It reproduces the RPN calculator with the addition of another calculator that can graph functions for you.
+It reproduces a RPN calculator with the addition of another calculator that can graph functions for you.

-For further information visit the [wiki]: (https://github.com/gjkf/SWTCalculator/wiki/)
+For further information visit the wiki: https://github.com/gjkf/SWTCalculator/wiki/

 [Requirements] (#requirements)